Distance-structure fidelity,

 This benchmark is created and maintained by the vendor of toorPIA.
 Precisely because of that, it was designed so that its conclusions do not depend on our judgment.

-The repository is published under the MIT License.
+The repository is published under the MIT License and permanently archived on Zenodo (DOI: 10.5281/zenodo.21189374).

 Build the map from normal data only.